Qualities of a Good Supervisor (Plus 8 Skills To Develop)

 3. Management skills

 Supervisors are first and foremost responsible for the productivity of their team.
 This includes managing employees’ schedules, making sure everyone meets deadlines and assigning tasks to the appropriate team members.
 Supervisors must be able to keep their team functioning smoothly and efficiently.

 Being able to delegate tasks efficiently to the appropriate employees is one of the top management skills you will need to be a good supervisor.
 You will need to recognize each of your employee’s strengths and weaknesses and make sure you utilize them as effectively as possible.
-Identify the person on your team who can best handle a task and then trust (rather than micromanage) them to get the job done.
-Have confidence in your employees and their talents, and give them enough room to solve problems on their own, stepping in for guidance only as needed.

 If you make job delegation a priority, you will be able to free up more of your own time to complete supervisory tasks and manage the team or project as a whole.
 Good delegation maximizes efficiency, ensures that projects get completed properly and helps generate revenue.